CIDAG/Adsorption-Analysis/userguide.md

 ![Adsorption-Analysis flowchart](figures/flowchart_si.png "Adsorption-Analysis flowchart")

-First, the program reads all XYZ files provided by the user, then it applies a custom "local" version of the Coulomb Matrix (through `site_metric` and other settings) to each data entry.
+First, the program reads all XYZ files provided by the user, then it applies a custom "local" version of the Coulomb Matrix to each data entry.
 After some pre-processing, the data is sent to K-Means clustering algorithm, which clusters it according to the present adsorption modes.
 The amount of clusters can be specified by the user, or automatically picked using a custom silhouette metric.
 The program can also run many iterations of the clustering process to make sure a good local minimum is found by K-Means.
 Finally, Adsorption-Analysis outputs the clustered files, as well as textual information and charts.

 ## Installation